Who We Are

 Our key learning and recommendations about mental health and wellbeing.
 These insights are drawn from BAB’s specific mental health services (5 pilot projects and 3 larger services) as well as wider learning from other BAB-funded projects that work in the community.

-An overview of the BAME Wellbeing project, including context and background, quantitative outcomes data, project successes, challenges, learning and recommendations.
-This project was led by Oasis-Talk in partnership with multiple BAME partner organisations.
+An overview of the Group-Based Wellbeing project, including context and background, quantitative outcomes data, project successes, challenges, learning and recommendations.
+This project was led by Oasis-Talk in partnership with multiple partner organisations.

-Research was undertaken by Oasis Talk during their BAB pilot project, identifying some of the barriers to accessing mental health services faced by BME adults aged 50+.
+Research was undertaken by Oasis Talk during their BAB pilot project, identifying some of the barriers to accessing mental health services faced by adults aged 50+ from minority and etthnic backgrounds.

 Key findings and recommendations from BAB’s ‘test and learn’ community development projects, evaluated by UWE Bristol and the BAB Community Researchers.
 Published in October 2020.